 Ideally, your pot should be deep enough to cover your jars with 3 inches of water.
 Ball has a large pot that comes with all the basic tools.

 4. Bubble Remover & Head Space Tool You could use a spatula or any other tool to remove bubbles, but the Headspace tool is pretty darn handy.
-Wouldn't can without it.
-You could use a ruler, but the little notches makes it really very easy.
+I wouldn’t can without it.
+You could use a ruler, but the little notches make it really very easy.

 5. Cup of White Vinegar and a Clean Cloth